Bombus/pollinator/README.md

-# What is Triplidefier
+# What is Pollinator

 This project was forked from [VertNet Gulo](https://github.com/VertNet/gulo) and subsequently butchered.
-The goal is to experiment with triplifing Darwin Core records for use in the semantic web.
+The goal is to experiment with constructing graph-based views of Darwin Core objects in MapReduce, enabling integration with related objects on the semantic web.

 # Experiment